 Electric Vehicle Initiatives

-To accelerate the broad adoption of electric-powered vehicles, the City’s Clean Air Vehicle Program allows San Jose residents with plug-in vehicles, or others who have purchased a plug-in vehicle from a San Jose dealership, to park in selected City parking garages and City parks for free.
+To accelerate the broad adoption of electric-powered vehicles, the City’s Clean Air Vehicle Program allows San Jose residents with plug-in vehicles, or others who have purchased a plug-in vehicle from a San Jose dealership, to park in selected City parking garages and City parks, and at on-street parking meters, for free.
 Additionally, in 2012, the City’s Planning, Building, and Code Enforcement Department implemented a streamlined residential permitting process to facilitate the installation of home charging systems.

 The City is also the beneficiary of a California Energy Commission grant that will provide for the purchase of three all-electric vehicles at a price comparable to conventional vehicles of the same type.